dominicegginton/nanoseconds/README.md

 print(duration)  //=> 1004222113.0
 ```

+### Convert Time Intervals from Nanoseconds to Other Units
-To convert high resolutions [**TimeInterval**](https://developer.apple.com/documentation/foundation/timeinterval) objects from nanosecond accuracy use a provided extention:
+To convert [**TimeInterval**](https://developer.apple.com/documentation/foundation/timeinterval) objects from nanosecond to a different unit simply use a provided extension:

+- microseconds
+- milliseconds
+- seconds
+- minutes
+- hours

 ``` swift
 print(duration.milliseconds)  //=> 1004.22211